On minimizing the training set fill distance in machine learning regression: Kernel ridge regression with the Gaussian kernel (KRR)

 \section{Kernel ridge regression with the Gaussian kernel (KRR)}

-This section focuses on kernel regression models with the Gaussian kernel, a class of regression approaches successfully employed in various applications such as molecular and material sciences~\citep{Deringer2021}, or robotics~\citep{Deisenroth2015}.
+Our theoretical analysis suggests that selecting training sets by fill distance minimization with the FPS leads to a reduction of the maximum expected prediction error of Lipschitz continuous models.
+We note that our analysis relies on the Lipschitz continuity assumption of the loss function, which is related to the regularity of the trained model under consideration, as suggested by Remark 5.
+A natural question is whether we can highlight additional benefits of using the FPS for selecting the training set by tightening the assumption on the regularity of the regression model through the consideration of specific regression models.
+In this work, we investigate the additional benefit of selecting the training set using FPS for kernel regression models with the Gaussian kernel, a class of regression approaches successfully employed in various applications such as molecular and material sciences~\citep{Deringer2021}, or robotics~\citep{Deisenroth2015}.
 Besides considering the Lipschitz continuity of the (absolute) error function with this regression model, we also study how selecting the training set with the FPS increases the model stability for this specific class of regression approaches.

 Kernel ridge regression is a machine learning technique that combines the concepts of kernel methods and ridge regression to perform non-parametric, regularized regression~\citep{Deringer2021}.
 In this work, we use a Gaussian kernel function.
 Given two data points $\bsx_q, \bsx_r \in \cX$, the Gaussian kernel is defined as follows: